What is a HMO?

 The different terms of reference surrounding HMOs

-Licensing - Additional Licensing – This is discretionary scheme that is introduced by a local council.
-This scheme covers all other HMOs that are not covered by the Mandatory
+Licensing - Additional Licensing – This is a discretionary scheme that is introduced by a local council.
+HMOs in the 5 Wards of Arboretum, Bedwardine, Cathedral, St Johns and St Clements, that are not covered by the Mandatory

 Licensing scheme, also including the 2-bed flat example that we mentioned in the HMO definition above.
 Worcester City Council is beginning this scheme on 1 September 2015.

-Licensing AND Planning permission -So, the term HMO refers to all HMOs and within that a HMO in Worcester City will be subject to Licensing AND require Planning permission.
+Licensing AND Planning permission -So, the term HMO refers to all HMOs and within that, an HMO in Worcester City will be subject to Licensing AND require Planning permission.
 The type of licence or type of planning permission is dependent on the size of the HMO (as broken down above).

 I think my property is an HMO what does this mean?

-From the 1 September 2015, all HMOs will be subject to licensing and will need either a mandatory licence or an additional licence.
-As of 1 September 2016 any unlicenced HMO found by the Council will be subject to a fee of £155 as well as the cost of the HMO Licence and any additional enforcement Notices.
+HMOs will be subject to licensing will need either a mandatory licence or an additional licence.
+As of 1 September 2016, any unlicenced HMO found by the Council will be subject to a fee of £168 (correct as of 1 April 2021, current charges can be found in the Fees and Charges Section below) as well as the cost of the HMO Licence and any additional enforcement Notices.

 Type of Licence